FayezAlmedani74/E-commerce-using-MERN-stack/README.md

 ## ✉️ Contact

-Created by Fayez Almedani - feel free to reach out via [LinkedIn](www.linkedin.com/in/fayez-almedani-862b30275) or email at `your.email@example.com`.
+Created by Fayez Almedani - feel free to reach out via [LinkedIn](www.linkedin.com/in/fayez-almedani-862b30275) or email at `fayezalmedani74@gmail.com`.

-سس